 Failure to make incentive compensation meaningful to the advisor.

 Recognize that advisors will interpret any compensation plan as an editorial on their value.
 Failing to make the plan both financially and emotionally meaningful to advisors and managers and not getting their understanding and personal buy-in, can create friction in the relationship and have a negative impact on their performance.
 Exactly the opposite of your goal.
+For more on what advisors dislike about some incentive compensation plans, read our article What advisors really don’t like about their incentive compensation plans.

 Communicate changes to incentive compensation effectively and directly.
 Understand the impact of the plan design on each advisor in detail and make it your responsibility to ensure they fully understand.